-ISO 27001 Annex A Classification of information Implementation Checklist
+ISO 27001 Classification of Information Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 5.12.
 Compliance with this control requires a defined, enforceable schema for categorising data sensitivity, backed by technical metadata tagging and Data Loss Prevention (DLP) rules, not just a written policy document.